margs163/ErtisEvents/README.md

 For questions or feedback, reach out to [aldanovdaniyal@gmail.com] or open an issue on GitHub.

-Thank you for using EventHub! 🎉
+Thank you for using ErtisEvents! 🎉